 However, it's an industry that is in its infancy.
 With that in mind, when can we expect to see Apple's AR headset or glasses?

 Assuming that Apple is working on an AR headset or AR glasses (we look at the evidence that Apple is working on an AR headset below) when is such a device likely to launch?

 We don't think Apple will release its AR glasses in 2019, but a 2020 release date is looking increasingly likely.
 The original report of a 2020 release date came way back in November 2017 via Bloomberg, but it has been backed up by reputable sources in the months and years since.

-It was backed up by a cnet report in April 2018, which also suggests that 2020 will be the launch date, according to 'sources'.
+An April 2018 cnet report suggested that 2020 would be the launch date, according to 'sources'.